 Overworked employees can affect every area of your business.
 Here’s how:

 - Productivity can plummet when employees aren’t able to get everything done.

 - Quality deteriorates when employees can’t take the time to do their jobs right.

 - Growth stalls when employees can’t break away to take new training or implement a process that could help the business.

-- Customer service declines when employees are focused only on getting by and can’t concentrate on building and sustaining customer relationships.
+- Customer service may decline when employees are focused only on getting by and can’t concentrate on building and sustaining customer relationships.

 - Reputation suffers when a company is known for running its employees into the ground.

 - Morale takes a nosedive when employees lose passion.
-They burn out or leave the company.
+They may burn out and/or leave the company.

 1. Poor work performance

 Keep an eye out for employees who are not meeting deadlines, turning in projects late or incomplete, or doing the bare minimum to get by.